TJBNS/fake100percent/README.md

 2. Extract the downloaded .zip file

-3. Run Traymond.exe
+3. Run 'battery.exe'

-4. Run 100percent.exe

-5. Do Win+Shift+Z on the 100percent.exe

-6. Check system tray for icon if it isnt in bottom right
+4. Check system tray for icon if it isnt in bottom right

-7. Move real percentage into system tray
+5. Move real percentage into system tray swapping it with your fake one

 **Removing Icon**

-1. Double click fake charge icon
+1. Right click fake charge icon

-2. Close 100percent.exe
+2. Exit

-3. Exit out of Traymond.exe

-**Credits**

-fcFn for Traymond.exe - <https://github.com/fcFn/traymond>